 Centered around Hydra Port, the island is smaller than Aegina and has a total population of only two thousand.
-The island is hilly, and cars and motorbikes are not allowed here, and the only motorized vehicles permitted are garbage trucks.
+The island is hilly, cars and motorbikes are not allowed here, and the only motorized vehicles permitted are garbage trucks.
 That’s why you see so many donkeys and horses lined up along the waterfront.
 It’s the only method of transportation that’s legally allowed here.

 During my afternoon in Hydra, I enjoyed a lovely walking tour, including beautiful squares, the gorgeous Kimisis Tis Theotokou Cathedral, and learning about local desserts.
-I also spent time walking through the picturesque harbor, which really does seem to be right out of a postcard.
+I also spent time walking through the picturesque harbor, which does seem to be right out of a postcard.
 I know that’s cliche, but it is absolutely that striking.

-This is a great place to enjoy a nice meal on the water or a gelato as you stroll through the old town.
+This is a great place to enjoy a nice meal on the water or savor a gelato as you stroll through the old town.

-Located about thirty-four miles away from Athens, Poros is actually two separate islands connected by a bridge.
+Located about thirty-four miles away from Athens, Poros is two separate islands connected by a bridge.
 The two halves are Sphairia, which is where the city is and where most tourists go, and Kalaureia, which is mostly homes.

 Of the three islands I visited near Athens, Poros is the one I most want to come back to for a weekend away.
 Poros is lovely and small, with amazing sea views everywhere and charming houses covering the hillside in orange roofs.
 A hike up to the famous clock tower is a must.
 From here you can see marvelous views of the island and the sea, along with getting a glimpse of the life of the locals.
 I saw an older man feeding about a dozen orange cats and one very dirty, very fluffy dog.